Pylons/pyramid/docs/narr/views.rst

    changing the default forbidden view.

 The value of the ``name`` attribute represents a direct match of the view name returned via traversal.
-It is part of intial view lookup rather than a predicate/narrower.
+It is part of initial view lookup rather than a predicate/narrower.

 The value of the ``renderer`` attribute represents the renderer used